RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 2. Select **pandoc-1.19.2-windows.msi**.

-3. When the **pandoc-1.19.2-windows.msi** file has downloaded, double-click the file to start the setup, or click **Run** if you receive a prompt from Internet Explorer.
+3. When the **pandoc-1.19.2-windows.msi** file has downloaded, double-click the file to start the setup, or click **Run** if you receive a prompt from your browser.

 4. In the **Pandoc 1.19.2 Setup** dialog, review the License Agreement, select **I accept the terms in the License Agreeement**, and then click **Install**.